nf-core/configs/docs/genouest.md

 ## Running the workflow on the GenOuest cluster

 Nextflow is installed on the GenOuest cluster.
+Some documentation is available on the [GenOuest website](https://www.genouest.org/howto/#nextflow).

 You need to activate it like this:

 ```bash
 source /local/env/envnextflow-19.07.0.sh